angrybacon/doomsday-wiki/markdown/chapters/04-entombsday/03-deck-construction.md

 Some Entombsday lists opt to run a single copy of :card[Chrome Mox] as a pseudo fifth Lotus Petal.
 This can allow for additional turn one combos and is another source of non-land mana while comboing.
-Notably, imprinting :card[Lim-Dul's Vault] under Chrome Mox allows you to "build your own" :card[Underground Sea].
+Notably, imprinting :card[Lim-Dûl's Vault] under Chrome Mox allows you to "build your own" :card[Underground Sea].

 :card[Lion's Eye Diamond] is typically included in the maindeck of Entombsday.